 - (a) A written due process complaint notice shall be filed with the Secretary: - (1) Within two years of the date the parent or agency knew or should have known about the alleged action that forms the basis of the due process complaint. - (2) Notwithstanding (1) above, within 90 days of a unilateral special education placement by the child's parent, where the request is for reimbursement of the costs of such placement. - (3) Exceptions to the timeline.
-The timelines described in (i) and (ii) of this section do not apply to a parent if the parent was prevented from filing a due process complaint due to: - (i) Specific misrepresentations by the LEA that it had resolved the problem forming the basis of the due process complaint; or - (ii) The LEA's withholding of information from the parent that was required under this part to be provided to the parent. - (4) Where the parent has not been given proper notice of special education rights under state and federal law, including notice of the limitations in this section, such limitations shall run from the time notice of those rights is properly given.

-(5) With same day notification to the LEA pursuant to rule 2365.1.6.3.
+The timelines described in (a)(1) and (2) above do not apply to a parent if the parent was prevented from filing a due process complaint due to: - (i) Specific misrepresentations by the LEA that it had resolved the problem forming the basis of the due process complaint; or - (ii) The LEA's withholding of information from the parent that was required under this part to be provided to the parent. - (4) Where the parent has not been given proper notice of special education rights under state and federal law, including notice of the limitations in this section, such limitations shall run from the time notice of those rights is properly given. - (5) With same day notification to the LEA pursuant to rule 2365.1.6.3.

-2365.1.6.2 Initiation of Due Process Hearing by a Parent, an LEA, or the Secretary
+2365.1.6.2 Initiation of Due Process Hearing by a Parent, an LEA, or the Secretary (34 C.F.R. §§300.508 and 509)